Student Conduct Procedures

 - Be given the opportunity to respond to the charge(s).

 Sessions with the Office of Student Conduct and Community Standards and the hearings before the Conduct Board are not open to the public.
-The accuser(s) and the accused may be present throughout the Board hearing.
+The complainant(s) and the respondent(s) may be present throughout the Board hearing.
 Those who invoke the conduct process will be required to maintain its confidentiality.
 Except as required by lawful subpoena, neither the content of the hearings nor their outcome shall be disclosed to any third party.

 There will be a single verbatim audio recording of all hearings before the Conduct Board which will be the sole property of the Office of Student Conduct and Community Standards.
 This recording will be maintained only until the appeal process has concluded or until the time of appeal has lapsed.